Belgium

 West of the city, 't Zand, yet lively, is lesser known by most of visitors.
 Indeed, they come there in the beginning of their stay to use the services of the Tourism Office, and then they leave it in favor of the Historic Center and the Beguinage.
 It is especially famous for its wide square lined with cafés and restaurants and its theater: the Concertgebouw.

-former Zwin Estuary and linked to the North Sea by a canal.
+Located in verdant polders a few kilometers North-West of Brugge, Damme is a small picturesque small town.
+It was previously on the edge of the former Zwin Estuary and linked to the North Sea by a canal.
 It was an outer-harbor of the «Northern Venice» and developed simultaneously with it.
 It started to decline as a result of the Zwin sanding.
 In spite of its small size, it has many monuments: the Gothic style Town Hall on the Market Square, the Saint-Jean Hospital built in the 13th century, the Big Star House which now houses the Tourism Office, the Uilenspiegel Museum and Our Lady Church.
 To those are added the Ancient Herring Market, the ancient ramparts, the windmill (photo), and old barns with an old-fashioned charm.
 The setting there is natural and enchanting.
 Verdant polders and fruit trees are next to fields of flowers and natural creeks.
 Along the main canal, a paddle boat slides peacefully through the water.

 Let us face the truth: the Belgian coast is excessively urbanized.
 It stretches on almost 70 kilometers, and it is concreted almost in its entirety.
 Seaside resorts run along, linked by a tramway which serves each one on no less than 70 stations!
 Rather ugly modern buildings swallowed up the few left style buildings.
 Fortunately, a nature reserve extends near each borderline (French and Dutch).
 They allow you to enjoy preserved coastal areas.